JetBrains/teamcity-documentation/topics/net.md

 <td>

-NuGet package sources to use during the restoration.
+NuGet package sources to use during restoring.

 </td>